vrtulka23/scinumtools/paper/paper.md

 `SciNumTools2` introduces **Dimensional Input Parameters (DIP)**, a lightweight domain-specific language for defining structured, unit-aware parameters with dependencies.

-DIP supports:

-- declarative parameter definitions,
-- automatic dependency resolution,
-- dimensional validation,
-- parsing from text representations,
-- integration with expression evaluation.

-This removes the need for separate configuration parsing and validation logic.
+DIP provides declarative parameter definitions, automatic dependency resolution, dimensional validation, parsing from text representations, and integration with expression evaluation.
+By unifying these capabilities, it eliminates the need for separate configuration parsing and validation layers in scientific codes, reducing complexity and potential errors.

-A minimal example demonstrating some of the DIP capabilities is given below, where the first file contains settings written in DIP and in the second file we parse the parameters in Python an print them out.
+A minimal example is shown below: the first file defines parameters using DIP syntax, and the second demonstrates parsing and access in Python.

 **settings.dip**
 ```dip